Thairo Estrada Preview, Player Props: Giants vs. Dodgers

-After hitting .270 with two home runs, three walks and three RBI in his past 10 games, Thairo Estrada and the San Francisco Giants face the Los Angeles Dodgers (who will start Lance Lynn) at 10:15 PM ET on Friday.
+The San Francisco Giants, including Thairo Estrada (.222 batting average in his past 10 games), take on starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Oracle Park, Saturday at 9:05 PM ET.

-In his previous game, he hit a home run while going 2-for-3 against the Padres.
+In his most recent game he had a hitless showing (0-for-4) against the Dodgers.

 Sportsbook Promo Codes